AllenInstitute/render-python-apps/README.md

 These are a set of python based processing modules that do a broad assortment of steps in various image processing workflows whose results are ultimately stored in render.
 They make extensive use of the render-python library (www.github.com/fcollman/render-python) for reading metadata from render and sending it back.

 # running a module
-Each module is designed to be run using a common pattern for defining inputs that is setup using the json_module pattern.
+Each module is designed to be run using a common pattern for defining inputs that is setup using the argschema pattern. www.github.com/AllenInstitute/argschema

 module can be run in 3 different ways